Developer docs / Secrets & BYOK

 import { config, ai } from 'hatchable';

-const model = await config.get('DEFAULT_MODEL');
+const tone = await config.get('summary_tone');

 If the value is declared as required with no default and no human has pasted it, config.get throws a SetupRequired error with a setup_url.
 Browser-driven flows are caught by the platform's auto-injected modal runtime; non-interactive flows (cron, webhooks) handle the error explicitly.